 *UN Digital Analyst data, +GSMA Real-time Intelligence data

-To find out more about environmentally friendly ITAD, lithium battery disposal and our mobile device recycling solutions, contact us today on 0845 600 4696 or visit www.eolitservices.co.uk
+To find out more about environmentally friendly ITAD, contact us today on 0845 600 4696 or visit www.eolitservices.co.uk

 World Economic Forum, Battery Council International, The Institute for Energy Research, Sims Lifecycle, Forbes, Greenpeace, mining.com, Wired, The Green Authority, Chemical and Engineering News, Android Authority, ANI News, New Tech Recycling, Materials Today, ONiO, weee.co.uk, MDPI.